7sedam7/krafna/README.md

 - [ ] Implement pruning of AND and OR operators (mostly for better error messages, performance there is more than good enough)
 - [ ] TODOs
 - [x] Add tests for execution
-- [ ] add suport for functions in SELECT
+- [ ] add support for functions in SELECT
 - [ ] add functions
 - [ ]  * think about which functions to add
 - [x]  * DATE("some-date", <format>) -> new type date